theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 length(fnFs) == length(fnRs)
 ```

-If `length(fnFs)` and `length(fnRs)` don't match, it usually means a forward or reverse file is missing for one sample — worth checking your `data` folder before continuing.
+If `length(fnFs)` and `length(fnRs)` don't match, it usually means a forward or reverse file is missing for one sample.
+Double check your `data` folder before continuing.

 ## Task 4: Inspect read quality profiles